 CLUELESS 2 AS A NEW TV SERIES WITH A TWIST

-Just recently (as in last October), CBS TV Studios announced that we are getting a new Clueless TV series.
-According to Deadline, the series is described as such, “a baby pink and bisexual blue-tinted, tiny sunglasses-wearing, oat milk latté and Adderall-fueled look at what happens when the high school queen bee Cher disappears and her lifelong No. 2 Dionne steps into Cher’s vacant Air Jordans.”
-So it’s a mystery, surrounded by drama, wrapped up in comedy?
-It’s not exactly Clueless 2 but it sounds close.
+Within the last couple of years, CBS TV Studios announced that we would be getting a new Clueless TV series.
+According to Deadline, the series was described as such, “a baby pink and bisexual blue-tinted, tiny sunglasses-wearing, oat milk latté and Adderall-fueled look at what happens when the high school queen bee Cher disappears and her lifelong No. 2 Dionne steps into Cher’s vacant Air Jordans.”

 So it was to be a mystery, surrounded by drama, wrapped up in comedy?
 It’s not exactly Clueless 2 but it sounded close.

 Amy Heckerling was not involved in any way with this potential new series that at the time of the original announcement was still early in pre-production.
 The show was being brought to the small screen by Corinne Brinkerhoff and her development executive Tiffany Grant.